 Figure 2.
 Light Scattering Particle Counter

-The original automatic particle counters (APC) were calibrated using latex spheres, which lead to software that calculated shadow areas as circular dimensions.
-However, these latex spheres are no longer used in the calibration of APCs for oils because, among other things, the latex swells and creates inaccuracies.
+The original automatic particle counters were calibrated using latex spheres, which lead to software that calculated shadow areas as circular dimensions.
+However, these latex spheres are no longer used in the calibration of automatic particle counters for oils because, among other things, the latex swells and creates inaccuracies.

 Figure 3.
-Particles Buildup on the Screen of the APC.
+Particles Buildup on the Screen of the Automatic Particle Counter.

 There are numerous optical units and two pore blockage units on the market.
 Not all particle-counting units offer the same performance or specification.
 Likewise, there is disagreement among the experts as to whether pore blockage constitutes particle counting or solid contaminant trending.
 This results in uncertainty about which type of particle counting or monitoring device the in-plant lubricant condition monitoring technician should purchase.